jamesb93/python-flucoma/README.md

 Very loose functional programming bindings from Python3 to [FluCoMa](https://www.flucoma.org) CLI tools.

+You will need to download the command line versions and put them somewhere in your path.

 With these bindings I tried to replicate the buffer based behaviour that is present across their supported CCE's instead of any magic to produce a 'native' feel to the code.
 Instead, functions are bound to `fluid` processes which return where the outputs are.
 It is then you're job to collect the results.